Minimal instances with no weakly stable matching for three-sided problem with cyclic incomplete preferences: The statement of 3DSMI-CYC in terms of the graph theory

 In what follows, we sometimes use the notion of a family in a wider sense, namely, as any cycle of length~3 in the graph~$G$.
 However, if some three-sided matching~$H$ is fixed, then we describe other cycles of length~3 explicitly, applying the term ``a family'' only to cycles that enter in a three-sided matching.

+The graph G is said to be \textit{trivial} if it has no cycles of length three and \textit{untrivial} otherwise.
+In the paper we mostly consider graphs to be untrivial.

-A matching $\M$ is a collection of all families of a three-sided matching $H$.
+\textit{A matching} $\M$ is a collection of all families of a three-sided matching $H$.
 For a vertex $v$, $v\in V$, in the matching $\M$, the rank $R_\M(v)$ is defined as the rank of the edge that goes out of this vertex in the subgraph $H$.
 If some vertex $v$ in the subgraph $H$ has no outgoing edge, then $R_\M(v)$ is set to $+\infty$.

-A triple $(v,v',v'')$ is said to be blocking for some matching $\M$, if it is a cycle in the graph~$G$, and
+A triple $(v,v',v'')$ is said to be \textit{blocking} for some matching $\M$, if it is a cycle in the graph~$G$, and

-A matching $\M$ is said to be stable, if no blocking triple exists for it.
+A matching $\M$ is said to be \textit{stable}, if no blocking triple exists for it.

-Problem~3DSMI (3-dimensional stable matching with incomplete preference lists) consists in finding a stable matching for a given graph~$G$.
+Problem~\textit{3DSMI} (3-dimensional stable matching with incomplete preference lists) consists in finding a stable matching for a given graph~$G$.
 It is well known that it does not necessarily exists.
 Moreover, the problem of establishing its existence for a given graph~$G$ is NP-complete.
-As was mentioned in the Introduction, this fact was proved by Biro and McDermid.
-They have constructed an explicit example of the graph~$G$ of dimension~6, for which no stable matching exists.
-Moreover, the question of constructing similar examples for lesser dimensions was also stated by the mentioned authors.
+It was mentioned in the Introduction, this fact was proved by Biro and McDermid.
+They have constructed an explicit example of the graph~$G$ of size~6, for which no stable matching exists.
+Moreover, the question of constructing similar examples for lesser sizes was also stated by the mentioned authors.